 By default, when the To Stereo or the To Mono downmix functions are active the LFE channel associated with the selected surround input is fully attenuated (muted).
 This removes LFE content from the "downmixed" signal.
 In most applications this is appropriate.
 However, for special situations a configuration mode allows the LFE channel to be included.
-In this scenario, when the To

-Stereo downmix function is active, LFE is reduced in level by 6 dB and routed to both the left (L) and right (R) post-fader digital and analog monitor outputs.
-When in this mode and the To Mono downmix function is active the level of the LFE channel is reduced by 6 dB and routed to the center (C) channel of the post-fader digital and analog monitor outputs.
+In this scenario, when the To Stereo downmix function is active, LFE is reduced in level by 6 dB and routed to both the left (L) and right (R) monitor output channels.
+When in this mode and the To Mono downmix function is active the level of the LFE channel is reduced by 6 dB and routed to the center (C) monitor output channel.